 Westport town was designed by James Wyatt in 1780, in a Georgian Architectural Style.
-The town layout follows medieval principles of 13th century urban design featuring landmarks of the Carrowbeg River, tree lined malls, pretty colourful streets, iconic monuments of the Clock and the Octagon as well as the nearby Westport House & Pirate Adventure Park.
+The town layout follows medieval principles of 13th century urban design featuring landmarks of the Carrowbeg River, tree lined malls, pretty colourful streets, iconic monuments of the Clock and the Octagon as well as the nearby historic Westport House.

-The Great Western Greenway is a recent addition to Westport attractions which features 42km of an off road cycling and walking trail which captures some of the most breathtaking views of Clew Bay and dramatic mountain scenery along the renowned Westport to Achill railway which was closed in 1937.
+The Great Western Geenway features 42km of an off road cycling and walking trail which captures some of the most breathtaking views of Clew Bay and dramatic mountain scenery along the renowned Westport to Achill railway which was closed in 1937.
 The Greenway passes through picturesque villages of Newport and Mulranny where services and collection points area available.
 More information can be found at www.greenway.ie

-Westport is home to Westport House & Gardens which was once was home to the pirate chief Grace O'Malley, in the mid-to-late 16th century.
-The house stands today as Ireland’s most beautiful historic home and is a popular visitor attraction.
-The magnificent ‘big house’ is now owned and operated by The Browne Family, direct descendants of Grace O’Malley.
+Westport House & Gardens was once was home to the pirate chief Grace O'Malley, in the mid-to-late 16th century.
 The House has an abundance of original artefacts, artwork and treasures that will fascinate all culture-vultures with a total of 30 rooms on show.
-The story of the people behind the house is equally fascinating as the house itself with a history of pirates, slave emancipators and pioneers; it couldn’t be anything but riveting!
-For over 300 years, the Browne’s have worked passionately to preserve this beautiful piece of Irish heritage and the story of this commitment is told throughout the house in guided and self-guided tours, 5 permanent exhibitions and reading materials.
+The story of the people behind the house is equally fascinating as the house itself with a history of pirates, slave emancipators and pioneers.
+The Westport Estate is also home to The Pirate Adventure Park which offers rides, slides, boats, trains and much more.

 For more detailed information on Westport, the surrounding areas as well as extensive information on things to do in the area check out www.destinationwestport.com